Rukshani/deeplearningschool/_posts/2018-01-01-alphazero-explained.md

 ![bootstrapping.png]({{site.baseurl}}/media/bootstrapping.png)

 {:.image-caption}
 The deep neural network is always playing "catch-up" with the MCTS value predictions.
 MCTS is in turn improved when it has a better neural network to improve the heuristic value estimations, creating a virtuous cycle of self-improvement.
+This shares some fundamental similarities with recent research in generative adversarial neural networks (GANs).

+Ultimately, the development of AlphaZero is bound to cause a lot of reverbrations in the AI community.
+Earlier in this post I discussed how shocking AlphaZero's development was, and its a point I'd like to reiterate.
+Nobody expected that it would be _possible_ to beat the very best chess and Go engines without any domain knowledge using such an elegant, simple general-purpose algorithm.
+And nobody could have expected it would have happened this _soon_.
+Now it seems like all classical games simple enough for humans to play are also simple enough for computers to solve.
+And that'll be the end